mxsm/document/Java/JSE/并发和多线程/AQS.md

         return list;
     }

-    /**
-     * Returns a collection containing threads that may be waiting to
-     * acquire in exclusive mode.
-This has the same properties
-     * as {@link #getQueuedThreads} except that it only returns
-     * those threads waiting due to an exclusive acquire.
-     *
-     * @return the collection of threads
-     */
     public final Collection<Thread> getExclusiveQueuedThreads() {
         ArrayList<Thread> list = new ArrayList<Thread>();
         for (Node p = tail; p != null; p = p.prev) {